 Hotel residents, diners of Samuel’s Restaurant, Spa members and Spa day guests all receive complimentary access throughout their visit.

 The Day Pass provides access across the Estate, including parking at Swinton Bivouac.
-Available from the Estate Shop, located at the entrance of Swinton Country Club and Spa.
+Available from the Estate Shop, located at the entrance of Swinton Country Club.

 £10 per adult